 The strategy will guide the development of an RDM community at Aurora College that supports researchers in upholding RDM best practices.
-It is relevant to Aurora College researchers across all disciplines, including faculty, students, staff, and affiliates who engage in research, to College staff, such as Librarians and Information Technologists, who support RDM activities.
+It is relevant to Aurora College researchers across all disciplines including faculty, students, staff, and affiliates who engage in research and to College staff with any involvement in research activities.